Hills Like White Elephants Summary

 The story opens with a description of the view of the river Ebro, and the white hills (mountains) beyond it, from a train station in Spain.
-An American man and a woman are having some beers outside the station bar as they wait for the train to Barcelona.
+An American man and a woman are having some beers outside the station bar as they wait for the train from Barcelona to Madrid.

 As the couple drinks, the woman tells that man that the hills in the distance remind her of "white elephants."
 This sparks a little argument between them, which the woman sidesteps by pointing out that something has been painted on the beaded curtain that hangs over the doorway of the bar.
 The painting advertises a liquor called Anis del Toro, which they decide to try.